filip26/titanium-json-ld/README.md

 ### Transformations

 Perform standard JSON-LD operations such as expansion, compaction, flattening, framing, and conversion from/to RDF.
-The JSON-LD document to process can be remote or local, while context documents may also be local or remote.
+The JSON-LD document to process can be remote or local.

 ```javascript
 // Expansion from a remote JSON-LD document